 Prior to joining Service Year Alliance, Rosa was Senior Advisor for Partnerships and Advancement at the Corporation for National and Community Service (CNCS) where she worked on efforts to support the expansion of national service through public and private partnerships.
 Rosa joined CNCS in 2010 as Deputy Director of AmeriCorps, a program that supports and places over 70,000 individuals in results-driven community service in communities in every state.

 Prior to coming to Washington, D.C., she served as Vice President of Civic Engagement and Social Responsibility with the OneStar Foundation in Austin, Texas.
-Rosa is a proud AmeriCorps Alumnus.
-In her free time, Rosa is a member of Batalá Washington, an all-women percussion group bringing Afro-Brazilian rhythms and culture to DC.
-She enjoys traveling, spending time with friends, and attending baseball games at the Washington Nationals ballpark.
+Rosa is a proud AmeriCorps Alumnus and serves on the national board of The Corps Network.

-Jennifer Matson serves as the Managing Director of Operations.
+Jennifer Bagaglio serves as the Chief Operating Officer.
 In this position, Jen works closely with the entire team to handle budget development and reporting, human resources, strategic planning, Board relations, meeting and event planning, as well as other organizational support tasks.
 This is an evolution of Jen’s previous role as Operations Director with NCoC.